nourtheallam/Obsidian/Obsidian Vault/Quantum Computation/Final Exam.md

 #### Exercise 7

-In Assignment 4, we showed that the Hadamard gate $H$ and the phase gate $S$ conjugate Pauli matrices into other Pauli matrices, possibly introducing a factor of $-1$.
+In [[Assignment 4]], we showed that the Hadamard gate $H$ and the phase gate $S$ conjugate Pauli matrices into other Pauli matrices, possibly introducing a factor of $-1$.
 Specifically, we have the following conjugation relations:

 $$
    H Z H^\dagger = X, \quad H X H^\dagger = Z, \quad H Y H^\dagger = -Y,